Hugo (game show): Chile

 Hugo was a success in Chile, where it was quickly extended from a 15-minute segment to 30 minutes in the latter half of 1995, before eventually receiving a daily one-hour time slot on Televisión Nacional de Chile (TVN) as La Hora de Hugo ("The Hour of Hugo").
 Winners of the daily editions would meet in a weekend grand finale, and the journalist van called Hugomovil ('Hugomobile') traveled around Santiago to interview the program's participants.
 The show was initially hosted by Ivette Vergara until her pregnancy and then by Andrea Molina, with Sandro Larenas voicing Hugo and the opening theme song performed by Willy Sabor (Guillermo Andrés González Bravo).
 A similar format was used in the video game show program Sega Acción.

 China

 In the People's Republic of China, Hugo was known as a "European troll" and the participants played the games within the studio.
-The show could not be broadcast live, and consequently also could not be played remotely, because at least a 30-second delay was required by the authorities to cut off the feed in case if anyone said anything negative about the government.
+The show could not be broadcast live, and consequently also could not be played remotely, because at least a 30-second delay was required by the authorities to cut off the feed in case anyone said anything negative about the government.